Sheepolution/how-to-love/book/chapter24.md

 ## Jumping

 Now it's time to make te player able to jump.
 We make it jump when the up-key is pressed.
-So first let's the `love.keypressed(key)` callback to `main.lua`, and have it call the function `jump()` of the player, which we will make in a moment.
+So first let's add the `love.keypressed(key)` callback to `main.lua`, and have it call the function `jump()` of the player, which we will make in a moment.

 ```lua